amitashnanda/ESM3-Guided-Generation-Based-Protein-Engineering/README.md

 ## **Acknowledgments**

-This is a summer internship work at NERSC from June 2025 - September 2025
+This is a summer internship at NERSC from June 2025 to September 2025

 1. **Perlmutter Supercomputer**
 3. **Lawrence Berkeley National Laboratory**